Metro TV Xin Wen

 However, I can also see the point that Ross tried to make here.
 Hey, if Metro TV can make programme in Chinese, why not making National TV programme in local languages as well, like Javanese, Balinese, Sundanese or Bataknese?
 Or, should we be afraid that will endorse separatism movement?
 Oops.

-16. Pakmantri Says:
+16. Pakmantri says:

 TVRI used to have local language content for every provincial station, I believe they still have it.